epensinger/pyLessons/U2-Functions/readme.md

 1. String Methods
 2. Built-in Functions with Strings
 3. Built-in Functions with Numbers
+4. Turtle Module
-4. Defining a Function
+5. Defining a Function
-5. Return Statements
+6. Return Statements
-6. Single Arguments and Parameters
+7. Single Arguments and Parameters
-7. Multiple Arguments and Parameters
+8. Multiple Arguments and Parameters